ibm-cloud-docs/databases-for-redis/high-availability.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# High-Availability
+# High-Availability and Performance
 {: #high-availability}

 {{site.data.keyword.databases-for-redis_full}} is a managed cloud database service that is fully integrated into the {{site.data.keyword.cloud_notm}} ecosystem.
 The database, storage, and supporting infrastructure all run in {{site.data.keyword.cloud_notm}}.

 {{site.data.keyword.databases-for-redis}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
-Deployments contain a cluster with two data members in a master/replica configuration and managed with a quorum of three Redis sentinels.
-If one data member becomes unreachable, your cluster continues to operate normally.
+Deployments contain a cluster with two data members in a master/replica configuration and kept in sync using asynchronous replication.
+High-availability is monitored and managed with a quorum of three [Redis sentinels](https://redis.io/topics/sentinel).

-By contrast, application resilience and connection error handling are the responsibility of the application developer.
+By default, data persistence is enabled on all deployments and your data is written to disk.
+The data persistence model uses [preamble snapshots and AOF (Append Only File)](https://redis.io/topics/persistence).
+The interval for Redis to write to disk (fsync) is set to [once every second](https://redis.io/topics/persistence#how-durable-is-the-append-only-file).

 ## Application-level High-Availability